petervdn/musictime/README.md

 // creates an instance at 10s (at 120bpm)
 const t5 = MusicTime.fromTime(10, 120);
 ```
-Note that `bars`, `beats` and `sixteenths` all start at 0.
-This obviously makes sense programatically but might be slightly counterintuitive from a musical perspective (counting 0,1,2,3 instead of 1,2,3,4).

 ## converting to seconds
 The most common thing to do with a `MusicTime` instance is converting to seconds.
 You can do this by supplying the tempo in beats per minute (BPM):